bloonsinthesky/academic-papers-and-presentations/README.md

   + Uses ***allometric modeling*** on research publication data

 + Social Network Analysis Company Presentation.
 View [slides](https://github.com/bloonsinthesky/academic-papers-and-presentations/raw/main/SNA%20Company%20presentation.pptx)
-  + These slides were created for presentation at a Finnish company from which I collected data for an ongoing *Academy of Finland* project on social network analysis
+  + These slides were created for presentation at a Finnish company from which I collected data for an ongoing *Academy of Finland* project on social network analysis.